Abagrotis nefascia (Smith, 1908)

 July 06, 2005, L. & E. Crabo.

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

-Abagrotis nefascia is a distinctive medium-sized species (FW length 14 - 16 mm) with bright orange-red to brick red forewings marked by contrasting light blue-gray terminal area.
-The wing is light orange toward the anterior margin and darker and grayer along the trailing margin and near the subterminal line.
+Abagrotis nefascia is a distinctive, medium-sized species (FW length 14 - 16 mm) with bright orange-red to brick-red forewings marked by contrasting light blue-gray terminal area.
+The forewing is light orange toward the anterior margin and darker and grayer along the trailing margin and near the subterminal line.
 The transverse lines and spots are faint except where the lines meet the costa.
 The lines are slightly darker than the ground color and filled with slightly grayish scales.
 The orbicular and reniform spots are pale and are filled with the ground color or slightly darker.
 The claviform spot is absent.
 The hindwing is dark smoky gray with slightly darker gray discal spot and veins.
 The two-toned fringe is dark and light gray.
 The head and thorax are uniform, slightly lighter anteriorly in a few specimens, and match the forewing ground color.
 The male antenna is filiform.

 This species can be identified by its distinctive forewing color and is unlikely to be confused with other moths in our region.
 Fresh specimens of this species are very attractive.

 The type locality of Abagrotis crumbi Franclemont, a synonym, is White Swan, Washington.